 A Brief History

 On May 26, 1328, William of Ockham, a Franciscan Friar, snuck out of Avignon fearing his execution would be ordered by the Pope.
-Known as “Doctor Invincibillis” (Unconquerable Teacher) at the University of Oxford, William had upset the Pope and other high church officials by preaching the Fransiscan belief that since Jesus and the Apostles did not own personal property, Catholic clergymen should likewise not possess any worldly goods.
+Known as “Doctor Invincibilis” (Unconquerable Teacher) at the University of Oxford, William had upset the Pope and other high church officials by preaching the Franciscan belief that since Jesus and the Apostles did not own personal property, Catholic clergymen should likewise not possess any worldly goods.

 Not surprisingly, this situation was contrary to the reality of the day when Popes and Cardinals amassed great wealth.
 William and other Franciscans sought asylum at the court of the Holy Roman Emperor, Louis IV of Bavaria.
 There, William conveniently supplied the philosophical and logical thinking outlining the argument that Louis should be the supreme authority over the church and the state of the Holy Roman Empire.

 Of course, Pope John XXII did not agree and had William excommunicated from the Catholic Church.
 William died at age 60 in 1347, and was “rehabilitated” by Pope Innocent VI in 1359.